 I’ve lived without it all my life.

-Is it any wonder, then, that I failed to
+Is it any wonder, then, that I failed to recognize you?

 You . . . who brought it to me for the first time.